rmfarrell/dynago/README.md

 Additional resources
 --------------------
  * [DynamoDB's own API reference][apireference] explains the operations that DynamoDB supports, and as such will provide more information on how specific parameters and values within dynago actually work.
- * http://godoc.org/github.com/crast/dynatools is a collection of packages with "edge" functionality for Dynago, which includes additional libraries to add on, and some functionality fixes which may be considered for merging into dynago core in the future.
+ * http://godoc.org/github.com/crast/dynatools is a collection of packages with "edge" functionality for Dynago, which includes additional libraries to add on, and some functionality which may be considered for merging into dynago core in the future.
 It includes bits such as pluggable authentication, [support for DynamoDB streams](http://godoc.org/github.com/crast/dynatools/streamer#Streamer), [safe update expressions](http://godoc.org/github.com/crast/dynatools/safeupdate) and more.

 [apireference]: http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/Welcome.html